Alex-Costea/Wiles/README.md

 - `\` can be used to continue a line after a newline (including string literals, not including comments)
 - Types are not reserved keywords and can be used as variable names
 - Method potentially not returning value is a compilation error
-- Methods calling with named parameters by default: `range(from <- 1, to <- 10)`
-- Naming parameters can be made optional with `anon` keyword for each parameter. `anon` params must always be first in declaration

 ### Potential additions (no promises!)
 - `infint` (infinite precision integer)